Best Day Trip From Paris by Train

 Visitors can experience and see for themselves the exact inspiration for his most famous impressionist paintings, including the water lilies.
 Monet’s tomb is also located in Giverny at the Saint-Radegonde Church.

 Giverny is full of impressionism, not just Monet.
-Visitors can go to the Museum of Impressionism or walk along the road near Monet’s home to visit other impressionist artists’ homes, including Claude Cambour, Florence Ramier, and Christophe Demarez.
+Visitors can visit the Museum of Impressionism or the road near Monet’s home to visit other impressionist artists’ homes, including Claude Cambour, Florence Ramier, and Christophe Demarez.

-To be further inspired by the village, there are plenty of surrounding hills perfect for nature walks and hikes.
+To be further inspired by the village, plenty of surrounding hills are perfect for nature walks and hikes.